Many D.C. drug users not receiving consistent treatment after arrests, audit shows

 The audit also identified problems in the city’s outreach effort to drug users beyond the walls of the jail.
-Nearly eight out of 10 victims of lethal drug overdoses during the audit period had no contact with the D.C.
+Nearly 8 out of 10 victims of lethal drug overdoses during the audit period had no contact with the D.C.
 Department of Behavioral Health, the lead agency on the District’s response to the opioid crisis.

 The report is the latest troubling assessment of D.C. officials’ efforts to combat a wave of fatal drug overdoses that has swept over the nation’s capital in recent years.

-Most of those deaths have been among older African Americans, many of them long-time heroin users felled by the powerful synthetic opioid fentanyl.
+Most of those deaths have been among older African Americans, many of them longtime heroin users felled by the powerful synthetic opioid fentanyl.
 The District was slow to recognize that threat and has repeatedly stumbled in its efforts to address it.

 The audit covered the period from the beginning of 2015 through the end of September 2018, and covered all substance use disorders — not just opioid addiction.

-Since then, Mayor Muriel E. Bowser (D) has released a new strategy to reduce opioid deaths and began taking steps long urged by public-health officials, such as increasing distribution of the overdose antidote naloxone.
-She also replaced former DBH Director Tanya Royster — who was at the helm of the agency during the audit period — with Barbara Bazron, who has received higher marks from providers and advocates.
+Since then, Mayor Muriel E. Bowser (D) has released a new strategy to reduce opioid deaths and began taking steps long urged by public health officials, such as increasing distribution of the overdose antidote naloxone.
+She also replaced former DBH director Tanya Royster — who was at the helm of the agency during the audit period — with Barbara Bazron, who has received higher marks from providers and advocates.

 D.C.
-Auditor Kathleen Patterson said that after meeting with Bazron and others to review the audit findings she believed the city was on track to addressing some of the problems the audit uncovered, though much work remains.
+Auditor Kathleen Patterson said that after meeting with Bazron and others to review the audit findings, she believed the city was on track to addressing some of the problems the audit uncovered, though much work remains.

 “Difficult though this population is, and difficult though the issues are, I think there’s a serious effort to improve,” Patterson said.
 The audit credited city officials with creating effective addiction treatment programs for jail inmates, even if those programs remain underused.